vujadinovicn/text2image-diffusion/README.md

 ## To Do:
-* Pass config as an argument.
+* ~~Pass config as an argument.~~
-* Create a single file for sampling and use loss function and config as arguments.
+* ~~Create a single file for sampling and use loss function and config as arguments.~~
-* Create argument to decide the classes of digits to train on rather than hardcoding it inside the dataloader.
+* ~~Create argument to decide the classes of digits to train on rather than hardcoding it inside the dataloader.~~
+* Add more datasets (CIFAR10, CelebA).
+* Add evaluation scripts.
+* Add score-generation loss.
+* Add conditional generation.